| Troops

 terrorist held Pooneryn as the field guns engaged

+targets in the general area.
 Major General Perera flew to Palaly late Thursday

 [20] to re-organise the government war effort in the